UM-Titan/DSPS/README.md

 </div>

 ## <summary>TIMELINE </summary>
-* Nov 29th, 2021: Competition begins! github page of the challenge opens.
+* Nov 29th, 2021: Team registration begins!
+Github page of the challenge opens.
 * Dec 3rd, 2021: First batch of training Data is released.
 * Dec 6th, 2021: Tutorial on how to use benchmark model.
 * Dec 10th, 2021: Second batch of training Data is released.